 We collaborate with several Inria project-teams.
 We collaborate with the ESPRESSO EPI for the development of the SIGALI tool inside the Polychrony environment.
 With the POP ART EPI on the use of the controller synthesis methodology for the control of control-command systems (e.g. robotic systems).
-With DISTRIBCOM on security testing in the context of the Politess grant.
-With the S4 EPI on the use of control, game theory and diagnosis for test generation as well as on the study of timed modal specifications and in the context of the Combest grant.
+With DISTRIBCOM on security testing in the context of the Politess grant and on stochastic games with partial observation.
+With the S4 EPI on the use of control, game theory and diagnosis for test generation as well as on the study of timed modal specifications, in the context of the Combest grant.
 With the VASY EPI on the use of CADP libraries in TGV and the distribution of TGV in the CADP toolbox.